oecd-cyc/oecd-simple-charts/README.md

 Open `localhost:3333` in your browser.

-In order to generate the docs, run:
+In order to generate the docs(node 6.x is required), run:

 ```sh
 $ npm run docs